ProgrammerNomad/DNSBunch/.github/COPILOT_INSTRUCTIONS.md

 # Copilot Instructions for DNSBunch

-This document provides comprehensive, explicit guidelines for GitHub Copilot (and any AI code assistant) to maintain, extend, and contribute to the DNSBunch repository.
+Guidelines for GitHub Copilot and contributors to maintain, extend, and contribute to [ProgrammerNomad/DNSBunch](https://github.com/ProgrammerNomad/DNSBunch).

 ---